 Parents are encouraged to think of creative solutions to their unique problems.
 Other family members, daycares, neighborhood resources/friends, all can be coordinated to assist those parents struggling to find coverage.
 The parent(s) who are solution oriented will avoid costly litigation and court.
 Do not think of it as you against the other parent.
 Think of it as both of you, as parents, against the problem.
 Solve it together.

 Be fair, be equal, and work together.
-You don’t want the stranger at the courthouse deciding what’s best for your child(ren).
+You don’t want the Judge, a stranger to your family and your children, at the courthouse deciding what’s best for your child(ren).